ChuaPingChan/WeekendsDoWhat/README.md

 ### For Ubuntu server setup

-1. (First time only) Setup of the frontend, app and postgres
+1. (First time only) Setup of the frontend, backend server and postgres
     ```
     bash utility/ubuntu_install.sh
     ```